 Anna Whitehouse – Writer & Activist

 Allow us to introduce you to the first leading lady in our line-up, Anna Whitehouse.
 Otherwise known as ‘Mother Pukka‘ online.
-The choice of our Digital Marketing Manager, Dawn, who admires the gumption, drive and sense of humour she demonstrates throughout her work and life.
+The choice of our Digital Marketing Manager, Dawn, who admires the gumption, drive and sense of humour Anna demonstrates throughout her work and life.
 Whitehouse is an advocate for flexibility for all in modern working life.
 Through her campaign ‘Flex Appeal.’
 Including, most especially, single parents.
-A demographic which is demonised for their parenthood and the demands which single parenthood has upon their schedule.
+A demographic which is often demonised for their parenthood and the demands which single parenthood has upon their schedule.

 Being half-Dutch Whitehouse experienced a very different approach to work-life balance from that of the UK in her childhood.
 The Dutch culture prioritises time spent with family.
 It doesn’t shame its people – especially its parents – for needing to mould their work around their lifestyle, and kids.